PSW 1000 / 4 credits / Fall

 PSW 4880 / 2 credits / Fall

 During the solitary pursuit of writing their first full-length play or screenplay, students come together regularly to share in-process work for feedback and critique.
-A completion schedule is created, and assignments are given to aid in their scriptwriting discovery process.
+A completion schedule is created, and assignments are given to aid in the scriptwriting discovery process.
+Classes are also devoted to visiting professionals who relate their experiences in the business of being a playwright or screenwriter.

 Prerequisite: PSW 3880